 Claire Rowland wears the techno trousers in this house.

-HARDFLOOR Funalogue (Harthouse) Effortlessly wonderful return of Dusseldorf's acid meisters, raising the cult of the squelchy bassline to even greater heights with this 5track mini LP Minimal rhythms build skillfully to climactic 303 wigouts (check out 'Confuss' and 'Roaargh') without ever losing the sense of stylish
+HARDFLOOR Funalogue (Harthouse) Effortlessly wonderful return of Dusseldorf's acid meisters, raising the cult of the squelchy bassline to even greater heights with this 5track mini LP.
+Minimal rhythms build skillfully to climactic 303 wigouts (check out 'Confuss' and 'Roaargh') without ever losing the sense of stylish

-control which makes Hardfloor impossible to get bored with.
-And not a smiley face in sight.

-THE FALL 15 Ways (Permanent)

-Certainly no smiley faces in sight on the lovely Mark E Smith either (just for a change), as he drawls out something unintelligible and probably rude about long hair and sneakers on 'Hey Student' and something unintelligible and Cosmopolitanlike about 15 ways to leave your bloke.
+THE FALL 15 Ways (Permanent) Certainly no smiley faces in sight on the lovely Mark E Smith either (just for a change), as he drawls out something unintelligible and probably rude about long hair and sneakers on 'Hey Student' and something unintelligible and Cosmopolitanlike about 15 ways to leave your bloke.
 (Do it girls, there's only 8 ways to keep him.)

-SOUNDGARDEN The day I tried to live (A & M)

-'Alternative' metal for people with long hair and sneakers.
+SOUNDGARDEN The day I tried to live (A & M) 'Alternative' metal for people with long hair and sneakers.

-ASTRONUTS Voyager (Eastern Bloc)

-Hard house digs out its trance trousers and goes out cavorting with the likes of Speedy J and Justin Robertson (who sends it bouncing round and round in surprisingly acidic circles).
+ASTRONUTS Voyager (Eastern Bloc) Hard house digs out its trance trousers and goes out cavorting with the likes of Speedy J and Justin Robertson (who sends it bouncing round and round in surprisingly acidic circles).
 A sweet organ hook if not quite brilliant - best mixes are the Together as 1 and the Netherlands Original.

-Birdman (Creation)
+RIDE Birdman (Creation)

 I haven't heard a Dire (sic) record since that one with the wave on the front and as they're still producing those swirly Rickenbacker quagmires of Thames Valley depression I'm glad I didn't bother.

-"Atoms can't pretend" sings Mark Gardener

-(probably).
-Yeah mate - where's the Hardfloor
+"Atoms can't pretend" sings Mark Gardener (probably).
+Yeah mate - where's the Hardfloor remix?

-SALAD On a leash EP (Island)

-Wannabe P J Harvey sung by an Edie Brickell impersonator, according to whom "everyone's a little mad, on a voyage round their dad".
-In other words, wet lettuce.
+SALAD On a leash EP (Island) Wannabe P J Harvey sung by an Edie Brickell impersonator, according to whom "everyone's a little mad, on a voyage round their dad".
+In other chance to make it big, at least as far as America is concerned.
+What's more, they've made an excellent record to go with the hype.
+Not the greatest the world has ever the lot of them. seen, but better than a hole in the head.

-BIVOUAC Marked and Tagged EP (Elemental)

-Better than Salad.
-But then so's chocolate.